 LIMIT: 1 entry per member per day

-PRIZE: One (1) Masters of the Universe™ Origins Castle Grayskull® Playset.
-Total approximate retail value (ARV) $74.99.
+PRIZE: One (1) Hot Wheels® Master Set Vehicle.
+Total approximate retail value (ARV) $599.99.

-DRAWING: Sponsor will select the potential winners in a random drawing on or about the 5th of June, at 12:00pm (PST) at the El Segundo Mattel Toy Store from all entries received at each store during the Sweepstakes period.
+DRAWING: Sponsor will select the potential winners in a random drawing on or about the 5th of July, at 12:00pm (PST) at the El Segundo Mattel Toy Store from all entries received at each store during the Sweepstakes period.
 The potential winner must meet the Sweepstakes’ criteria as stated in the Official Rules.
 If a potential prize winner is unable to be reached within three (3) calendar days from the first date of attempted contact, is found to be ineligible for any reason, or fails to comply with the Official Rules, the potential Prize winner’s claim to a prize is forfeited and an alternate entry will be randomly selected.
 The odds of winning a prize in the Sweepstakes will be determined by the total number of entries received by the Sweepstakes’ end date.
-Potential winners will be notified on or about 05/07/2021, via telephone number submitted at the time of entry.
+Potential winners will be notified on or about 07/07/2021, via telephone number submitted at the time of entry.
 Prize must be claimed 2 weeks from notice of winning, in person at the Mattel Toy Store in which the entry was submitted.
 Prize will not be shipped and must be handed directly to the recipients named.
 Winners must present valid ID.